Vanilla-OS/handbook/_posts/2022-11-11-contributing.md

 published: true
 ---
 ```

-- Add the link to your article in all `index` files with English titles and descriptions.
-- The `index` file will be replaced by the translated version of the page later.
 - Once you have ensured everything looks correct, open a new pull
 request for the guide.

-## Localization

-Note: Currently translation pages aren't displayed by default although direct links are available we are planning to implement a better solution to deal with languages in future.

-### Adding a language to Handbook

-- Refer to [**this page**](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for language codes.
-- Create a directory named `_posts.ab`, where `ab` is your language code.
-- Create an index file named `index.ab.md`, where `ab` is your language code.
-- Initially link the articles in the `index` to English pages in the `_posts` directory.
-When a translated page gets added, replace the current link with the translated page link in the respective `_posts.ab` directory, where `ab` is your language code.

-### Translating a guide

-- If you want to translate an existing guide to your native language, you can add the translated
-article to the `_posts.ab` directory, where `ab` is your language code.
-- The filename must be in the format `YYYY-MM-DD-title.md`.
-Don't translate the layout
-and author names to your native language.
-- Add your GitHub username in the translated
-article along with the original author names.
-- Replace the link in `index.ab` with your translated page, where `ab` is your language code.
-- Once you have ensured everything looks correct, open a new pull
-request for the translated guide.

 ## Testing the guide locally using Jekyll, Bundler